Johann Rafelski: Career

-Rafelski has been instrumental to the study of quark–gluon plasma (QGP) advancing strangeness production as the pivotal QGP signature, for which the first experimental evidence was announced by CERN in February 2000, and now has become a new field of physics.
+Rafelski has remained involved in the study of quark–gluon plasma (QGP) and advancing strangeness production as the pivotal QGP signature, for which the first experimental evidence was announced by CERN in February 2000 and which has now become a new field of physics.
 This work relates to his long-lasting studies of the structured quantum vacuum, also known as Lorentz Invariant Aether.